pizzooid/wiki-on-swarm/README.md

 wget https://download.kiwix.org/zim/wikipedia/wikipedia_en_100_mini_2022-03.zim
 docker run -v ${PWD}:/zim -it quay.io/pizzooid/zimbee convert.sh
 ```
-The folder now contains an offline version of wikipedia with browser based search.
+The folder now contains an offline version of wikipedia with browser-based search.

 ## How to display the search page
-The folder created by this script creates a directory called frontend just open it. e.g.
+The folder created by this script creates a directory called `frontend`.
+Just serve the *parent* directory containing all the pages, and open `http://localhost:8080/frontend` in the browser.
 ```bash
 cd wikipedia_en_100_mini_2022-03
 http-server